aronedwards91/CYOA-Viewer/README.md

 - Image linked will auto embed up to 6MB (over 6 is left out just as a warning as this creates very slow & large html files.)

-- Fonts: Need to be converted to [Base64](https://www.opinionatedgeek.com/codecs/base64encoder) then imported as a file.
+- Fonts: Need to be converted to [Base64](https://www.opinionatedgeek.com/codecs/base64encoder) then add the string to public as a json (see example),
+- Font tip: to format export from linked site correctly to .json, use vscode's replace to remove the line endings.

 ## Backup Data